 Get Dessert at Pistacia Vera

 Desserts at Pistacia Vera range from $1-$6.
-Their macarons are just $1.75 a piece and come in a variety of flavors.
-If you’re willing to go over budget just a little, you can get a box of 12 for $21!
+Their macarons are just $2 a piece and come in a variety of flavors.
+They’re a delicious way to end any date.

 Treat your date (and yourself) to happy hour at Woodlands Backyard in Grandview.

-Monday through Friday, you can get $2 select drafts, $2 well drinks, and $2 domestics.
+Monday through Friday, you can get $3.25 drafts.
 Don’t spend all of your cash on booze though, you can play mini-bowling at Woodlands Backyard for just $4 per game!

 Take a brewery tour!

 Check out a wine tasting At Whole Foods.

 Every Friday, Whole Foods hosts ‘$5 after 5’ events.
 It’s as simple as it sounds.
 From 5 p.m. to 7 p.m., you can taste five wine samples and five food samples, all for just $5!

 Pizza by the Slice at Mikey’s Late Night Slice

 If you find someone who loves pizza as much as you do, you should hold them close.
 You should also treat them to some Mikey’s Late Night Slice.
 Slices are just $4.50 a piece.
 If you’re looking to splurge, you could go for the Cheezus Crust, two slices of pizza placed on top of one another like a sandwich, with American cheese melted to the outside.
 It’s a holy experience.